-The measuring instruments are calibrated with water (approx. $500~\mu S/cm$) at the factory.
-For liquids with a lower conductivity, it is advisable to perform a new full pipe adjustment onsite.
+- The measuring instruments are calibrated with water (approx. 500 μS/cm) at the factory.
+For liquids with a lower conductivity, it is advisable to perform a new full pipe adjustment onsite. - It is recommended to perform a new empty pipe adjustment onsite if a cable that is longer than 50 meters is used.